Creative Writing - 1 and 2

 Mastering the Mechanics

-Both reading and the writing that ensues will focus on identifying and employing elements of fantasy, subtle symbolism, setting techniques that transform both mood and tone, seamless figurative language, and methods to turn one’s writer’s voice from serious to satirical, from factual to farce as the art of persuasion is mastered.
+Both reading and the writing that ensues will focus on identifying and employing elements such as fantasy, subtle symbolism, setting techniques that transform both mood and tone, seamless figurative language, and methods to turn one’s writer’s voice from serious to satirical as the art of mystery, persuasion, and delight is refined.